fdeblasio/pokeemerald-expansion/notes.md

 - Gym leaders/Steven/Breeders can have Hidden Abilities

 ### Moves
+- Remove egg moves that are part of level up learnsets
 - Just make new tutors in towns
 - TMs/Tutors
     - Hyper Voice tutor->TM?